 Because of the above policy, when you use Keycloak for your web applications, you also need to configure Web Origin in Keycloak so that it returns the Access-Control-Allow-Origin header when the request comes from these Web Origin.

-To configure Web Origin in Keycloak, you need to go to the Client’s configuration section.
-In the Setting section, you’ll see a field that allows us to configure Web Origin.
-Enter the domain of your web application, my example as follows:
+To configure Web Origin in Keycloak, you need to go to the Client configuration section.
+In the Access settings section, you will see a field that allows us to configure Web Origin.
+Enter the domain of your web application, my example is as follows: